 This paper provides a summary of the development of a scenario generation model, which is now available for public use.
-Full descriptions of the project, the research methodology, analytical implications, and the model itself - a spreadsheet-based stochastic simulation model - are available on the CAS website at: http://casact.org/research/econ/.
+This work represents an initial step in the process of helping actuaries develop a better understanding of financial risk.
+The complete project, available on the CAS Web Site (http://casact.org/research/econ/), includes a literature review, the model, sample results, and a user's guide.

 This paper is organized as follows.
-Section two discusses the key issues that were addressed during the model's development and reviews the literature in each of these important areas.
-Section three describes the underlying variables of the model, illustrates how each process is simulated, discusses how the default parameters of the process were selected, and provides sources of data for use in selecting the appropriate parameters.
-Section four briefly explains how to use the financial scenario model and discusses how to incorporate the model into other actuarial applications.
-Section five illustrates the use of the model, summarizes the output produced in one simulation, and includes a number of tabular and graphical displays of the output.
-Section six concludes the paper.
+Section 2 reviews some of the key issues from the financial modeling literature, including term structure and equity return development.
+Previous actuarial models are also discussed.
+Section 3 describes the underlying variables of the model, illustrates how each process is simulated, discusses how the default parameters of the process were selected, and provides sources of data that are used to select the appropriate parameters.
+Section 4 briefly explains how to use the financial scenario model and discusses how to incorporate the model into other actuarial applications.
+Section 5 illustrates the use of the model, summarizes the output produced in one simulation, and includes a number of tabular and graphical displays of the output.
+Section 6 provides a conclusion that encourages actuaries to advance the work in this area.